sikha-p/RPA/Secure WebSocket (WSS) SOAP Service with Client Certificate Authentication/README.md

 * A valid client and server certificate pair

 ### Create self signed server and client certificates
-Ignore if you are certificates with you
+Ignore if you have certificates with you.
+Server will check whether the passed client certificate has been issued by the specified CA (as specified in the server.js code)

 You should have following files in the certs folder by default 1.ca-template.cnf